-Kilimanjaro is a popular peak, taken on by many who covet the title of climbing the tallest mountain in Africa.
+Kilimanjaro is a popular peak, high on the list of ultimate treks (along with Mt Everest and Machu Picchu in Peru), taken on by many who covet the title of climbing the tallest mountain in Africa.
 We humans love superlatives – the biggest, the tallest, the oldest.
 But do not be fooled into thinking that just because many have gone before you, it will be a walk in the park.
 Oh no – this is the most challenging thing I have ever done.
 But I couldn’t recommend it more.

 I am a firm believer that anyone can accomplish this truly life-changing feat – I am still nudging my mum to get up there.

 Here are my top tips to help you get up there too.

 Before I went on this trip, I read every blog going on altitude sickness – what were the symptoms, what could I do to prevent it – so to save you from all that reading, here ya go: top tip – go slow.
 I would wait until everyone had gone on ahead and join the line right at the back, so I knew that I couldn’t go any slower.

 The reason to go slow is that your body is working harder at altitude.
 The air is thinner and there is less oxygen to breathe.
 The porters will tell you “pole, pole” which means “slowly, slowly”.
 Think of The Hare and the Tortoise.
 Be the tortoise.
 Walk slower than you normally would, and your body will thank you.